freitagdavid/recipe-database/_recipes/beet-borscht.md

     - Let it sit for about 10 minutes for the flavors to marry.
     - Add dill, and adjust any seasonings.

 body: The way I like to serve it, toast your sourdough, scrape a clove of garlic all over the bread, spread sour cream over the bread sprinkle with a generous amount of dill.
-The throw a big dollop of sour cream into the borscht, and once again sprinkle a generous amount of dill on top.
+Then throw a big dollop of sour cream into the borscht, and once again sprinkle a generous amount of dill on top.
 I like to dip the bread in the borscht.
-Something I quite like that I read is a traditional way of eating borscht in Ukraine is to take a small bite of the garlic clove between bites of borscht it's quite good.
-Enjoy feel free to stir the sour cream into the soup or not it's up to you.
+Something I quite like that I read is somethine some people do is to take a small bite of the garlic clove between bites of borscht it's quite good.
 ---